wu-lee/rushkoff-archive/docs/_articles/picture-perfect.md

 Barbara immediately struck me as a person I wanted to know better—if for no other reason than that she hated the stupid conference as much as I did, and wasn't afraid to say so.
 She turned out to be a person a lot like me.
 A kid, in some ways, Like one of those girls I liked to play with back when I was ten, before we weren't allowed to like girls that way, anymore.
 Not without getting called "fem," anyway.

- licated matters, though, was that I really wanted to kim
+What complicated matters, though, was that I really wanted to kiss her, too.

-oglas rushkort

-ne of the

-m.
-Simi

-pe, What

-the con

-of men

-sraight into my eyes, and takes no

-like me

-a suburban Jew like me, with a shared distaste for almost hat passes for Judaism these days.
-She speaks directly, looks

-my eyes, and takes no shit.
-She even looks and acts a lot which is kind of freaky all by itself.
-But, worse for the incur canwriter in the back of my head, I had an immediate sense of

-ection with her that made objectification imposible.
-How do you urn someone you're experiencing as so real into a mere image?
-It's like when you're watching a movie with an actor so recognizable that you can't believe the role they're supposed to be playing,
+Barbara's a suburban Jew like me, with a shared distaste for almost everything that passes for Judaism these days.
+She speaks directly, looks straight into my eyes, and takes no shit.
+She even looks and acts a lot like me, which is kind of freaky all by itself.
+But, worse for the incurable screenwriter in the back of my head, I had an immediate sense of connection with her that made objectification impossible.
+How do you turn someone you're experiencing as so real into a mere image?
+It's like when you're watching a movie with an actor so recognizable that you can't believe the role they're supposed to be playing.

 No, she was too real, and too present to fade into the background while I plastered a stereotype over her.
-I wasn't going to be able to use her in the same way I had used almost every woman I'd encountered before the way I used that picture of the pixie in Oui thirty years agoas some vague confirmation of my hetero status.
+I wasn't going to be able to use her in the same way I had used almost every woman I'd encountered before—the way I used that picture of the pixie in _Oui_ thirty years ago—as some vague confirmation of my hetero status.

 But I wasn't willing to let her go, either.
 And that's what forced me to find a way out of the trap in which I'd been stuck for most of my adult life.